 Mashujaa Home is like a haunted house in a forested section of Embakasi Garrison.
 Every time I tap my way around, I stumble into someone, and it reminds me that the home was geared to sudden influxes of war on terror casualties.

-Most of those maimed in Somalia elect to stay at Mashujaa Home rather than with their families where we keep vigil together all our lives in the eerie home till Mashujaa Cemetery, bordering Kayole slums, shall swallow our frail bodies draped in the flag we fought for.
+Most of those maimed in Somalia elect to stay at Mashujaa Home rather than their families.
+We keep vigil together all our lives in the eerie home till Mashujaa Cemetery, bordering Kayole slums, shall swallow our frail bodies draped in the flag we fought for.

 Every now and then, I think of the conversation I had with my CO when I requested him to do all he could, even to fake my death, so my family didn’t know I was permanently blind, useless to them, forever a liability in their lives.